What Are Cognitive Biases? — The Patterns That Shape Perception Before Judgment Begins

 Cognitive bias is not random error.
 It is structured distortion arising from the ordinary architecture of the mind.
 The mind tends to confirm what it already believes, interpret ambiguity through familiar patterns, privilege its own perspective, and assume intention where none may exist.
 These are not occasional mistakes.
 They are stable patterns.
 Because they repeat, they create the illusion of accuracy.

-This is one of the deepest reasons self-deception can persist without obvious dishonesty.
-The mind begins to trust its own interpretation not because it has been carefully examined, but because it has become familiar.
+One of the deepest reasons cognitive bias persists is that it rarely appears as distortion.
+Instead, it is experienced as clarity.
+The mind begins to trust its own interpretations not because they have been carefully examined, but because they have become familiar.
 Repetition is mistaken for truth.
 Emotional comfort is mistaken for clarity.
 Consistency is mistaken for reality.
+Because these processes operate largely beneath conscious awareness, individuals seldom recognize that their perceptions have already been shaped before deliberate reasoning begins.

 Perception is not sustained by logic alone.
 It is stabilized by emotion.
 When an interpretation aligns with existing belief, it produces familiarity, comfort, and coherence.
 When it challenges belief, it produces discomfort, resistance, and agitation.
 Over time, the mind learns to prefer what feels right over what is accurate.